arshad115/today-i-learned/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://arshadmehmood.com)[![forthebadge](https://forthebadge.com/images/badges/for-you.svg)](https://arshadmehmood.com)[![forthebadge](https://forthebadge.com/images/badges/contains-cat-gifs.svg)](https://arshadmehmood.com)[![forthebadge](https://forthebadge.com/images/badges/uses-badges.svg)](https://arshadmehmood.com)

 Today I Learned - Sharing and documenting the things I learn on a daily basis.
+I share tiny snippets of code here which too small for a blog post but fit here.
 These are tiny things which make a big difference.
 Over the time they are lost and documenting them along the way would be beneficial for everyone.
+Many a times, I also come back to my til, because all the information is ordered and easy to access.
 Contains a cat gif, because, cats make people happy.
 Scroll to the bottom, to see the cat gif. :D

 For a steady stream of TILs and my other blog posts, checkout my website [arshadmehmood.com](https://arshadmehmood.com).
+To read these tils in a nice, beautiful looking way, read them [here on my blog](https://arshadmehmood.com/today-i-learned/).

 _57 TILs and counting..._